invenia/blog/_posts/JuliaLangFeatures.md

 labels = get_true_classes(eachcol(inputs));
 ```

-For examples sake we are going to test on our training data,
+For examples sake, we are going to test on our training data,
 not something you should ever do to test a real model, except to validate that training worked.
 First lets try LIBSVM.
 LIBSVM expects the data to come in as a matrix with 1 observation per column.